How to Choose a Garbage Disposal

 Have you ever noticed that happen in your home?
 If the answer is yes, then you’re in luck.
 The plumbing experts have a surefire way to combat the uproar in your kitchen sink.

 Yes, you can have a pleasantly quieter disposal system.
 Horsepower plays a large part in the noise level produced by your disposal system.
-The experts can all agree that the bigger the HP, the quieter the machine.
+The experts can all agree that the higher the HP, the quieter the machine.

 Motor Size Makes a Difference